How to get tickets for John Legend’s one-off show at the Royal Albert Hall

 How to get tickets

-General tickets will go on sale from 27 May at 9am GMT.
+General tickets will go on sale from 27 May at 9am GMT and can be bought through Ticketmaster.

 You can find more information on how to get tickets here.